 • Japan ranks third with a 77% adoption rate, heavily investing in IoT for risk assessment in home and auto insurance.

-• United Kingdom is fourth, with 75% of insurers having migrated to cloud-based platforms to enhance efficiency and scalability.
+• The United Kingdom is fourth, with 75% of insurers having migrated to cloud-based platforms to enhance efficiency and scalability.

 • France follows closely, with 70% of insurance companies offering fully digital policy management via mobile apps.